General Data Protection Regulation

 - If personal data is likely to be significantly involved or affected when we develop new systems or introduce new technology, we will carry out a data protection impact assessment (DPIA) to ensure that privacy issues are addressed.

 - Our Data Collection Sheet and Consent Form for the Recording and Use have been revised to comply with new law.
 We ask for your assistance in completing these promptly so that we have a record of your informed consent.
-If you wish to amend your phot consents please use the form below:
+If you wish to amend your photo consents please inform the office.

-- If you would like any more information about GDPR, you can visit the Information Commissioner’s website and in particular the Guide to the General Data Protection Regulation webpage.
+- If you would like any more information about GDPR, you can visit the Information Commissioner’s website at the link below